forcedotcom/sfdx-scanner/messages/run-dfa.md

 # flags.targetDescription

-Source code location.
+Specifies the source code location.
 Use glob patterns or specify individual methods with #-syntax.
 Multiple values are specified as a comma-separated list.
 Default is ".".

 # flags.withpilotSummary